The Establishment of Effective Patterns of Handing off Leadership

 Article by Tom Rozman

-In the civilian workplace, both in private and public sector, for many valid reasons, the challenge to effective leadership continuity is exacerbated by often minimum to no redundancy in most leadership positions.
+In the civilian workplace, both in private and public sector, for many valid reasons, the challenge to effective leadership continuity is exacerbated by often minimum to no redundancy in most leadership positions and staff positions.
 As well, the culture does not tend to support a concept of every employee knowing the job of the person they report to sufficient to assume the superior’s role.
-In fact, most civilian supervisors might feel threatened by a subordinate knowing their knowledge, skills and abilities (KSA) set sufficiently to assume their role or position, no matter how critical to the mission, if vacated for an extended period of time.
+In fact, most civilian supervisors might feel threatened by a subordinate knowing their knowledge, skills and abilities (KSA) set sufficiently to assume their role or position, no matter how critical the position is to the mission, if the incumbent had to vacate the position for an extended period of time due say to an injury.
 Many in the civilian work place view control over KSA’s as job security.

 The Army is an organization that exists in such a dynamic Leader environment.
 While the Army’s organizational inventory includes small to large organizations designed to prosecute combat operations that at first glance may not seem to have parallels in the civilian organizational inventory, in fact there are many parallels.
 The Army also maintains many organizations that have comparable type organizations in the civilian market place.
 All types of Army organization with exception of those staffed primarily by Army civil service career employees experience regular and substantial annual turnover in their uniformed staff.
 This is a feature of several vital Army military personnel parallel systems in constant play.

-One of these systems that is critical is the individual career development system against go to war mobilization and force expansion needs that uses the entire Army personnel/officer inventory as a developing cadre for such expansion where all individuals are being developed to assume a range of higher roles in the force.
+One of these systems that is critical is the individual career development system against “go to war” mobilization and force expansion needs that use the entire Army personnel/officer inventory as a developing cadre for such expansion where all individuals are being developed to assume a range of higher roles in the force.
 As well, with the Army’s intake of new personnel, all are on engagement of 4 or 5 years to be renewed if the individual elects to do so and has progressed well enough to meet retention standards.